DataDog/system-tests/docs/scenarios/parametric.md

 ### Installation

-Make sure you're in the `root` directory before running these commands.
+Make sure you're in the root of the repository before running these commands.

 The following dependencies are required to run the tests locally: